ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Headless.md

 - `log` -- event containing event logs of the client module itself, signifying the state of your connections or any other client activity, e.g. 'connected'.

 Regarding the initial session claims used within the jwt `access_token`.
-We currently support the following claim fields:
+We currently support the following public claim fields:

 - `name`
 - `email`